LightJason/Java-AgentSpeak/readme.md

 * Actions will be run immediatly
 * Actions can fail (false) or success (true)
 * There is no difference between internal and external actions
-* Actions return a boolean value which defines fail (false) and success (true)

-### Rules

-* Rules are _sequences of logical or arithmetic expression_
-* Rule expressions are run sequentially (default), but can be run in parallel
-* Arithmetic expression will be return true iif they can unified
-* Logic expression return their result
-* Rules return a boolean value which defines fail (false) and success (true)
+* Actions can be also an logical expression (assignments are logical expression that are always true)

 ### Plans

+* Everything is a plan
-* Plans are _sequences of actions and/or rules_
+* Plans are _sequences of actions and/or plans_
-* Plans can be used a condition to define a constraint for execution
+* Plans has got an optional context, that defines a constraint for execution (default is true and matchs always)
-* Plans fail iif an action or rule fail
+* Plans fail iif an item of the plan fail
+* Plans returns a boolean value which defines fail (false) and success (true)
-* _Atomic Plans_ cannot be fail, only the actions or rules within can fail
+* _Atomic Plans_ cannot be fail, only the items within can fail
-* Plans are run actions and rules sequentially
+* Plans are run items sequentially
 * _Parallel Plans_ run actions and rules in parallel
-* All action results will be concatinate with a logical __and__ to calculate the plan result value
+* All items results will be concatinate with a logical __and__ to calculate the plan result value
-* Plans returns a boolean value which defines fail (false) and success (true)
-* On each cycle a plan will be full executed
+* On each cycle a plan will be full executed with all subplans

 ### Intentions